MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-bot.md

 # Creating a virtual agent

 You can use the Virtual Agent Designer to create a powerful custom virtual agent.
-The Virtual Agent Designer makes it easy to create virtual agents that addresses common customer support issues.
+The Virtual Agent Designer makes it easy to create virtual agents that address common customer support issues.
 You can design a conversation path that leads each customer to a resolution.

 To help get you started and tailor the virtual agent to your specific needs, the Virtual Agent Designer lets you create a virtual agent using built-in industry-specific templates.
-For example, the Virtual Agent Designer includes a template to help you create a virtual agent for retail customers.
+For example, the Virtual Agent Designer includes a template to help you create a virtual agent for a retail business.

-The templates come with an enhanced artificial intelligence model for a specific industry, as well as built-in content building blocks containing topics, trigger phrases, and pre-authored conversation paths that are tailored to that industry.
+Each template comes with built-in content building blocks containing topics, trigger phrases, and pre-authored conversation paths that are tailored to a specific industry.
 For example, the Retail template includes a topic that lets you easily communicate store hours to customers.

-These industry templates can also be useful as a model for building conversations around the support issues and requests that customers often face or request.
+These industry templates can also be useful as a model for building your own conversations for similar customer support issues.
 For more information, see [Work with templates](how-to-templates.md).

 ## To create a virtual agent